EhrmannS/tree-allometry/README.md

 ![Decission tree to chose relevant allometic equations for calculation of tree volume](presentations/decission-tree%20equations_vertical.png?raw=true)

 Equations have originally been pulled from Zianis et al. (2005) and the [Globallometree](http://www.globallometree.org/)-database.
-However, equations of globallometree.org had to be corrected on several occasions.
+However, equations from globallometree.org had to be corrected on several occasions.

 Equations were harmonized to be giving the same units for volume (m³).
 Biomass is calculated utilizing BCEF-values from Aalde et al. (2006) (Tab.
 4.5) and root-biomass is calculated utilizing root-shoot values from Mokany et al. (2006).
 Carbon was calculated by multiplying total biomass with 0.5.

+## Usage
+Everything can be used, under the terms of the [License](LICENSE).
+You only need to pay attention to either set ID of species in your data to the values that can be found [here](tables/tree_species.csv) or adapt the code.
+Feel free to fork it all and add your equations and values to this repo!

 Read in data via a data.frame of the following form: